-- /opt/cloudera/impalaodbc/ErrorMessages Error messages files directory - /opt/cloudera/impalaodbc/Setup Sample configuration files directory - /opt/cloudera/impalaodbc/lib/universal Binaries directory
+- /opt/cloudera/impalaodbc contains release notes and the Cloudera ODBC Driver for Impala Installation and Configuration Guide in PDF format. - /opt/cloudera/impalaodbc/ErrorMessages contains error message files required by the driver. - /opt/cloudera/impalaodbc/Setup contains sample configuration files named odbc.ini and odbcinst.ini - /opt/cloudera/impalaodbc/lib/universal contains the driver binaries and the cloudera.impalaodbc.ini configuration file.

-- 1. Double-click to mount the ClouderalmpalaODBC.dmg disk image. - 2.
-Double-click ClouderalmpalaODBC.pkg to run the Installer. - 3.
+- 1. Double-click ClouderaImpalaODBC.dmg to mount the disk image. - 2.
+Double-click ClouderalmpalaODBC.pkg to run the installer. - 3.
 In the installer, click Continue - 4.
 On the Software License Agreement screen, click Continue, and when the prompt appears, click Agree if you agree to the terms of the License Agreement. - 5.
-Optionally, to change the installation location, click Change Install Location, select the desired location, and then click Continue - 6.
+Optionally, to change the installation location, click Change Install Location, then select the desired location, and then click Continue - 6.
 To accept the installation location and begin the installation, click Install - 7.
 When the installation completes, click Close

-For information about creating ODBC connections using the Cloudera ODBC Driver for Impala, see "Configuring ODBC Connections for Linux, Mac OS X, and AIX" on page 15.
+For information about creating ODBC connections using the Cloudera ODBC Driver for Impala, see "Configuring ODBC Connections for Non-Windows Platforms" on page 21.